Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Relation to existing quantum circuit-cutting methods

 where $a_{i}\in \mathbb{R}$ and $\mathcal{E}_i\in S$.
 For such a decomposition, we define $\gamma_{\rm eff}:=\sum_{i}|a_i|$ and refer to $\gamma_{\rm eff}^2$ as the effective sampling overhead. \end{dfn} We emphasize that in many settings of interest, $\rho$ and/or $\Phi$ are not known classically.
 Thus, the expectation-value-level QPD should often be understood as an existence result about a decomposition that avoids the additional rescaling factor $\gamma_{\rm eff}$ in the evaluation phase.
 Finding such a decomposition in practice may require an additional estimation step for $\rho$ and/or $\Phi$, whose sample complexity is not captured by $\gamma_{\rm eff}$.

 In the context of the wire-cutting problem, previous work considers decompositions of the form

-where $a_i \in \mathbb{R}$ and $\mathcal{M}_i\in \mathrm{MP}$, with $\mathrm{MP}$ denoting the set of MP channels (with classical post-processing; see Eq.~\eqref{def:virtual_mp}).
+where $a_i\in\mathbb R$ and $\mathcal M_i$ are MP procedures, possibly with classical post-processing weights absorbed as in Eq.~\eqref{def:virtual_mp}.
 Within this standard notion of the quasiprobability decomposition (Definition~\ref{dfn:QPd}), the $\ell_1$-norm of the coefficients $a_i$ obey the lower bound $\gamma \geq 2^{n+1}-1$.
 In contrast, Theorem~\ref{thm:existence_of_no_cost_cut} provides a decomposition in the sense of Definition~\ref{dfn:exp_level_QPD}: